COBOL: Y2K

+Modernization efforts

 In 2006 and 2012, Computerworld surveys (of 352 readers) found that over 60% of organizations used COBOL (more than C++ and Visual Basic .NET) and that for half of those, COBOL was used for the majority of their internal software.
-36% of managers said they planned to migrate from COBOL, and 25% said they would like to if it were cheaper.
-Instead, some businesses have migrated their systems from expensive mainframes to cheaper, more modern systems, while maintaining their COBOL programs.
+36% of managers said they planned to migrate from COBOL, and 25% said that they would do so if not for the expense of rewriting legacy code.
+Alternatively, some businesses have migrated their COBOL programs from mainframes to cheaper, faster hardware.

-Testimony before the House of Representatives in 2016 indicated that COBOL is still in use by many federal agencies.
-Reuters reported in 2017 that 43% of banking systems still used COBOL with over 220 billion lines of COBOL code in use.

 By 2019, the number of COBOL programmers was shrinking fast due to retirements, leading to an impending skills gap in business and government organizations which still use mainframe systems for high-volume transaction processing.
-Efforts to rewrite systems in newer languages have proven expensive and problematic, as has the outsourcing of code maintenance, thus proposals to train more people in COBOL are advocated.
+Efforts to rewrite COBOL systems in newer languages have proven expensive and problematic, as has the outsourcing of code maintenance, thus proposals to train more people in COBOL are advocated.

+Several banks have undertaken multi-year COBOL modernization efforts, sometimes resulting in widespread service disruptions that result in fines.

 During the COVID-19 pandemic and the ensuing surge of unemployment, several US states reported a shortage of skilled COBOL programmers to support the legacy systems used for unemployment benefit management.
 Many of these systems had been in the process of conversion to more modern programming languages prior to the pandemic, but the process was put on hold.
 Similarly, the US Internal Revenue Service rushed to patch its COBOL-based Individual Master File in order to disburse the tens of millions of payments mandated by the Coronavirus Aid, Relief, and Economic Security Act.

+In 2024, the IRS announced a transition from COBOL to Java thanks to the Digital First Initiative.